Department of Horticulture

 Area of Expertise:

-Pomology: Current research is focused on chemical management of crop load on fruit quality and flower initiation to increase cropping efficiency and factors affecting cuticular penetration of foliar-applied plant growth regulators
+Pomology: chemical management of crop load on fruit quality and flower initiation to increase cropping efficiency and factors affecting cuticular penetration of foliar-applied plant growth regulators

 Joined the department